failstream/SAMMI-livesplit-extension/README.md

       - You must run this command before you can do anything else.
 This will connect SAMMI to the websocket in livesplit and allow the two programs to communicate.
 Input the ip and port that you are using in livesplit (default is 127.0.0.1 and 16835).

   * Livesplit Command:
       - This will send an instruction to Livesplit.
-Can be used to reset, start the timer, etc. using hotkeys or buttons from within LioranBoard.
+Can be used to reset, start the timer, etc. using hotkeys or buttons from within SAMMI.

   * Livesplit Request:
       - This sends a request for data from Livesplit and puts it into a variable of your choice.
 Fields are listed below.